I have been involved with dogs since I was just a month old, when I got my very first puppy, Sam, a Labrador/Rough Collie mix.

 In November of 2014 I got my third Beagle, Miles, a 15 inch tri.
 Miles and I already have an incredible track record, with three back-to-back Winners Dogs, and two Best of Varietys in a row in Hanford, CA in March 2015.
 In October 2015, Miles and I made AKC history, being the first Junior to be awarded Reserve Best Junior Handler in Primm, NV.
 The next day, Miles and I finished our stint in Open Intermediate by going Best Junior Handler.

-In December of 2014, I was added as co-owner on River, a gorgeous red and white Brittany.
+In 2014, I was added as co-owner on River, a gorgeous red and white Brittany.
 River's owners added me as co-owner so I could show River in juniors.
 Our first weekend out, River and I defeated a total of 21 juniors in Indio in January, 2015.
-As of May 2015, River and I have defeated a total of 34 juniors, putting me as #2 Brittany junior in the country.
+River and I finished out 2015 as one of the top Brittany juniors.